 Garmin Fenix 6 Pro Review

-Compare prices at 3 resellers Pros: Best features tested, excellent storage, easy to use, very durable design, excellent integrations, accurate, great battery life
+Compare prices at 3 resellers Pros: Amazing features, excellent storage, easy to use, very durable design, excellent integrations, accurate, fantastic battery life

 Cons: Heavy and bulky, expensive